alefranz/MELT/docs/guide.md

 The log entry exposes a property `Exception` which contains the exception captured by the logger.

-For example, to test with xUnit that a single log has been emitted with a specific exception and assert a exception property:
+For example, to test with xUnit that a single log was emitted with a specific exception and assert an exception property:

 ```csharp
 var log = Assert.Single(loggerFactory.Sink.LogEntries);